brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 {% endhighlight %}

-The `Option` class also supports methods like `map`, `flatMap`, and `filter`, so you can safely transform the value that may or may not be inside of an `Option`.
+The `Option` class also supports methods like `map`, `flatMap`, and `filter`, so you can safely transform the value that may or may not be inside an `Option`.
 Finally, there is a `getOrElse` method which returns the value inside the `Option` if the `Option` is a `Some` and returns the specified fallback value if the `Option` is a `None`: